kenmanheimer/EmacsMultishell/README.md

       completion is done against existing shell buffer names stripped of their asterisks.)
   * With a doubled universal arg, prompt for the target shell buffer and use the provided name as the ensuing default.
+This is how the "primary" is chosen.

   The last few things enable a kind of project-focus mode.
 I often have various shell buffers, each one associated with a project.
 As I switch